marvinisaac/by/src/dnd/solo/white-dragons-blood/to-gnomengarde.md

 > Do they see or hear anything while passing south of Phandalin?
 No
 > > `Mythic 50/50, [1d100] = 54`

-Francine and Mikael walk to the southern part of the town with the intent of reaching the mountains and then walking along its foot to try and find Gnomengarde.
+Francine and Mikael walk to the southern part of the town with the intent of reaching the mountains.
+From there, they plan on walking along its foot to try and find Gnomengarde.

 > Where is the dragon?
 Dragon Barrow
 > > `[1d20] = 4`

 They stumble upon a stream that is coming out of a concavity carved by a waterfall in the mountain's side.
 Walking inside, the place is dark even though the sun is at its highest.
 A combination of plant life and mountain features block any light from getting in.
-Once their eyes adjusted, they see small islands surrounded by a pool of water with big, colorful mushrooms growing on them.
-They also notice multiple cave entrances, all perched atop sheer, rocky slopes.
+Once their eyes adjusted, they see small islands surrounded by a pool of water.
+Big, colorful mushrooms fill the islands.
+They also notice several cave entrances, all perched atop sheer, rocky slopes.

 ```
     FRANCINE